 Australia is the driest inhabited continent, which makes water use and management a key challenge.
 In many parts of Australia, groundwater underpins agriculture, the environment, minerals and energy resource development, and the wellbeing of regional communities.

-We need to better understand groundwater in order to properly manage it.
+We need to better understand surface and groundwater systems in order to properly manage our water resources.
 Understanding the connection between groundwater and surface water systems, and reducing the impact of development on groundwater supply and quality are critical to our water security and regional development.

 Geoscience Australia supports the fair sharing of Australia’s water resources for a strong economy, resilient society and sustainable environment.
-We aspire to identify the location, quantity and quality of Australia’s groundwater resources to support sustainable water management.
+We will demonstrate national leadership in the application of geoscience to understand groundwater systems to support responsible water management.

 Australia has a vast and rich landscape.
-Geographic data provides the nation with a complex view of the country’s landscape through time.
+Geographic data provides the nation with a changing view of the country’s landscape through time.

-Geoscience data and information are a significant national resource with enduring value for the Australian community.
-Knowing when and where events and activities occur is essential for government, industry, researchers, and the community to make decisions and improve economic, environmental and social outcomes for Australia.
+Geoscience data and information are a significant national resource with significant enduring value for the Australian community.
+Knowing when and where events and activities occur is essential for government, communities, industry and researchers to make decisions and improve economic, environmental and social outcomes for Australia.

 Our strategy aligns with and supports global and domestic initiatives.

-To achieve the targets we must focus on making Geoscience Australia the strongest, most resilient organisation it can be.
+To achieve our targets, we must focus on making Geoscience Australia the strongest, most resilient organisation it can be.
 We will do this through focusing on science excellence, making the most of our data, ensuring we have supportive stakeholders and by enhancing our inclusive and positive organisational culture.

 1 Resources and Energy Quarterly, March 2019.